 David wanted to push the idea of multi-character storytelling as far as he could, by having three different composers (one per character) with radically different musical styles, three different moods, three different cinematographies, so that the player has a sense of playing three different games as they move from one character to another.
 Philip described the experience of writing Kara’s soundtrack with the Quantic Dream team as incredibly unique and rewarding, and he is so proud of the final result.

 Kara’s score was performed by the English Session Orchestra and the music was recorded at Abbey Road Studios in the legendary Studio 1.
-Sound Engineer extraordinaire, Andrew Dudman, worked tirelessly with me on creating the final mix.
+Sound Engineer extraordinaire, Andrew Dudman, worked tirelessly with Philip on creating the final mix.
 The music, however, would not live the way it does in the game without the musical witchcraft of Mary Lockwood, music supervisor, and Aurelien Baguerre, audio lead.
-Enjoy an live performance by Philip of Kara’s main theme:
+Enjoy a live performance by Philip of Kara’s main theme:

 For a sneak peek into Philip’s musical process for Kara and for the other characters in the game, check out Sony’s behind-the-scenes film above.